Abracadabra (Steve Miller Band song): Depictions in popular media

-"Abracadabra" was used in the season 12 episode "The Witches of Langley" of the animated television series American Dad! during a musical montage when Steve and his friends take up witchcraft to gain popularity at school.
-It was also used in the 2013 film The Incredible Burt Wonderstone.
-It was also played in an audition scene in the 2021 film Sing 2.
+"Abracadabra" was used in the season 14 episode "The Witches of Langley" of the animated television series American Dad! during a musical montage when Steve and his friends take up witchcraft to gain popularity at school.
+The song also featured in the British sitcom Not Going Out episode "Magic" when Lee and Lucy are rehearsing their magic act.
+It was also used in the 2013 film The Incredible Burt Wonderstone and in an audition scene in the 2021 film Sing 2.